Using the Jira Macro Repair

 Understanding the Jira Macro Repair

-Understanding the Jira Macro Repair is crucial prior to its usage since it will perform changes to the existing content and those can't be converted unless the space gets re-imported.
-Here are the keys factors about the repair function:
+Understanding the Jira Macro Repair is crucial before its usage since it will perform changes to the existing content, and those can't be converted unless the space gets re-imported.
+Here are the key factors about the repair function:

 • The left side (Existing Jira instance link) will correspond to the application link's name from the Source Confluence instance, connecting to the original Jira instance.